Erbology

 Sugars

 While this number might seem rather high, remember that these are naturally occurring sugars.
-You are also consuming them alongside the other nutrients present in the fruit, such as fiber, which also have an effect on how they are absorbed.
+You are also consuming them alongside the other nutrients present in the fruit, such as fibre, which also have an effect on how they are absorbed.

 If you consumed 11g of granulated refined sugar, it would cause your blood sugar to quickly rise and then crash.
 However this doesn’t happen with dried fruit, like prunes.